robturtle/percol.plugin.zsh/README.md

 **Maintainer:** [@robturtle](https://github.com/robturtle)

-It provides two functionalties that allows you search history and resume background jobs with interatively incremental searching utility powered by percol.
+It provides two functionalities that allows you search history and resume background jobs with interactively incremental searching utility powered by percol.

 ### Usage